You can’t live in peace when your bad neighbor doesn’t let you

 It’s hilarious when you see that scene in a movie.

-But not when you are the victim.
+But not when you are the victim in real.
 Moreover, I bet actors would need more than one trial to place a cup of salsa on the head and one in the lap at the same time.

 An evening spoiled